dojot/docs/source/using-api-interface.rst

 - ``.../device/0998/...``: the device ID is ``0998`` - this is retrieved from
   the ``id`` attribute from the device
 - ``.../history?lastN=3&attr=temperature``: the requested attribute is
   temperature and it should get the last 3 values.
-More operators are available in `history APIs`_.

   The request should result in the following message: